Tick, Flea, Heartworm & Parasite Prevention

 Check your dog for ticks every day, especially during tick season: spring, summer and fall, or year-round in warmer climates.
 Brush your fingers through their fur applying enough pressure to feel any small bumps.
 Be sure to check between your dog’s toes, behind ears, under armpits and around the tail and head, too.
 If you do feel a bump, pull the fur apart to see what’s there.
+For short coated dogs a lint roller can help remove any unattached ticks.
 A tick that has embedded itself in your dog will vary in size, something from the size of a pinhead to a grape depending on how long its been attached.
 Ticks are usually black or dark brown in color but will turn a grayish-white after feeding in what’s referred to as an engorged state.

 Use prevention mediation, either oral or topical to kill both fleas and ticks as soon as temperatures reach 4 degrees Celsius.
 Ask us what product best suits your pets lifestyle needs.

 Removing embedded ticks is a delicate operation because it’s easy for a piece of the tick to break off and remain in your dog’s skin if done improperly.
 Follow the removal steps below or consider bringing your dog to see us so we can safely perform the task and, possibly, show you how it’s done.
 Infection can occur after 24 hours, so if you find a tick on your dog, remove it right away.

 Grasp the tick very close to the skin with a pair of fine-tipped tweezers.